RaviPrakashChoudhary/RaviPrakashChoudhary/README.md

 -👋 Hi, I’m Ravi Prakash Choudhary
 - 👀 I’m interested in Learning and implementing New technologies.
-- 🌱 I’m currently learning Advance JavaScript and React.
+- 🌱 I’m I am a versatile and skilled Web Developer proficient in HTML, CSS, and JavaScript, with additional expertise in tools such as GitHub, Canva, and Jira.
 - 💞️ I’m looking to collaborate on Projects on HTML, CSS and JavaScript.
 - 📫 You can contact me @er.raviprakashchoudhary@gmail.com